-A global licensing and research collaboration with Eli Lilly and Company focuses on the discovery, development, and commercialization of potential new medicines for genetic disorders using our Axiomer RNA editing technology with a focus on central nervous system, or CNS, and peripheral nervous system, or PNS.
+A global licensing and research collaboration with Eli Lilly and Company focuses on the discovery, development, and commercialization of potential new medicines for genetic disorders using our Axiomer RNA editing technology with a focus on CNS and peripheral nervous system, ("PNS").
 The partnership, formed in 2021, initially focused on up to five targets.
 In December 2022, the partnership was expanded to up to ten targets, with an option for an additional five targets.
-Under the terms of the agreements, we received \$125 million upfront from Lilly and would be paid an additional \$50 million if Lilly exercises the option for five additional targets.
-We are also eligible to receive up to approximately \$3.75 billion in milestones, as well as royalties on potential product sales.
+Under the terms of the agreements, we received \$ 125 million upfront from Lilly and would be paid an additional \$ 50 million if Lilly exercises the option for five additional targets.
+We are also eligible to receive up to approximately \$ 3.75 billion in milestones, as well as royalties on potential product sales.